 What Is An Escrow Officer?

-What is an escrow officer?
+What does an escrow officer do?

 Who chooses the escrow officer?